 Configuring Voice Gateways

-In this task we will add both routers as an H.323 gateways to Cisco Unified Communications Manager.
+In this task, we will add both routers as H.323 gateways to Cisco Unified Communications Manager.

 Activity Procedure